AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/05_initialization.rst

       return 0;
    }

 Only ``a`` is fully initialized to all-zeros in the above code snippet.
-MISRA-C Rule 9.3 thus forbids all other declarations by stating that `"Arrays shall not be partially initialized"`.
-In addition, MISRA-C Rule 9.4 forbids the declaration of ``e`` by stating that `"An element of an object shall not be initialised more than once"` (in ``e``'s declaration, the element at index 8 is initialized twice).
+MISRA C Rule 9.3 thus forbids all other declarations by stating that `"Arrays shall not be partially initialized"`.
+In addition, MISRA C Rule 9.4 forbids the declaration of ``e`` by stating that `"An element of an object shall not be initialised more than once"` (in ``e``'s declaration, the element at index 8 is initialized twice).